React onChange Event: Controlled Components Guide

 valueto state and updating it withonChangeis the idiomatic way to handle forms in React. - The Data Flow is Circular: User input triggers

-onChange, which updates state, which causes a re-render, which updates the input's value.
+onChange, which updates state, which causes a re-render, which updates the input's value. - Full Control Over Input: By using controlled components, you can validate input, transform data, or prevent certain characters from being entered.

 ➡️ Next Steps